-We have examined the Village of Palmetto Bay, Florida, (the "Village") compliance with the requirements of Section 218.415 Florida Statutes during the fiscal year ended September 30, 2016.
-Management is responsible for the Village's compliance with those requirements.
+We have examined the Village of Palmetto Bay, Florida, (the "Village") compliance with the requirements of Section 218.415 Florida Statutes during the period of October 1, 2017 to September 30, 2018.
+Management of the Village is responsible for the Village's compliance with the specified requirements.
 Our responsibility is to express an opinion on the Village's compliance based on our examination.